New York's art community struggles to salvage flood-damaged works

-NEW YORK (Reuters) - It was as much a chance to learn about drying techniques and mold control as support-group meeting for those gathered at New York’s Museum of Modern Art on Sunday for a session on salvaging art damaged in the flood waters of superstorm Sandy.
+NEW YORK, Nov 4 (Reuters) - For those gathered at New York’s Museum of Modern Art on Sunday for a session on salvaging art damaged in the flood waters of superstorm Sandy, it was as much a support-group meeting as learning about drying techniques and mold control.

-As New York City emerges from a week of power outages and public transportation shut-downs and tens of thousands of people find themselves homeless, artists and gallerists in the art hub of West Chelsea in Manhattan are facing ruined galleries, flooded storage facilities and water-logged artwork.
+As New York City emerges from a week without power and no public transportation and tens of thousands of people find themselves homeless, artists and gallerists in the art hub of West Chelsea in Manhattan are facing ruined galleries, flooded storage facilities and water-logged artwork.

 “Almost no art object is immune from this kind of abuse, and the vast majority are very sensitive to it,” said James Coddington, the Museum of Modern Art’s chief conservator, after addressing dozens of artists and specialists in midtown Manhattan.

 He said he hoped to offer “hope and some realistic perspective,” as well as warn about the health hazards of cleaning up.
-Flood water can be contaminated with fuel and sewage, and the deluge may have created structural problems for buildings.
+Flood water can be contaminated with fuel and sewage.

 “As the artist, or the owner of a work of art, you haven’t seen this before.
 It looks awful,” Coddington said.